schmerzlich/n2khud/README.md

 Overview

-n2khud is a Windows desktop tool to extract, analyze, and modify the global.ini file of Star Citizen.It only changes the bracketed parts after item names (e.g., (Military - Size 2) → (Mil S02)) to compactly display key attributes such as class, size, and grade.
+n2khud is a Windows desktop tool to extract, analyze, and modify the global.ini file of Star Citizen.
+It only adds bracketed parts after item names (e.g., Avalanche (Mil S02 A)) to compactly display key attributes such as class, size, and grade.

 Key Features